ADD CONDITION

 Pediatric Use

-For children under 5 years old, it's important to consult with a doctor before giving them this medication.
-Always prioritize safety and seek professional advice when it comes to treating younger children.
+If your child is under 5 years old, it's essential to consult with a doctor before giving them this medication.
+Always follow the guidance of a healthcare professional to ensure the best care for your child.

 Geriatric Use